Employee satisfaction/climate surveys are one way of discovering the level of morale in the workplace.

 If there is a stampede of people applying for jobs, either outside your team or outside your organization - then this could be an indicator of low morale in the workplace.
 The best people don't stick around in teams, or organizations, that don't fulfill them and/or aren't high-performing.

 Another indicator is, if you advertise a job internally, and you don't have a bunch of people (particularly 'stars') applying to get into your team.
 If that's happening you may want to look at what you need to improve, to make your team a more desirable entity.
-As I explain, in "How to Motivate Employees" - even the most mundane of jobs can be appealing to people.
+As I explain, in "How to Motivate Employees" (this product is currently undergoing a rewrite) - even the most mundane of jobs can be appealing to people.
 You just need to ensure the systems and environment are set up to be inspiring.

 This category is the grey area, where determining the level of morale can be challenging.
 A workplace with medium morale may seem to function quite well, but there are often underlying issues that crop up from time to time.
 Indicators that you've got problems include: